Tekmium.

 When to Choose Next.js

-• You want fast page load times with features like pre-rendering and code splitting.
+• You want faster page loads using pre-rendering and code-splitting

-• You want a framework that includes routing and API support without having to set everything up manually.
+• You want routing and API support without extra setup

-• You plan to host your project on platforms like Vercel or Netlify.
+• You’re deploying to platforms like Vercel or Netlify

 • E-commerce websites

-• SaaS platforms with both frontend and backend features
+• SaaS platforms with frontend and backend logic

 Conclusion

-• Use React when your project is an interactive single-page application that doesn’t depend much on SEO and requires a custom setup.
+• Use React when your app is a highly interactive SPA that doesn’t require SEO and when you need maximum architectural control.

-• Use Next.js when you need performance, scalability, built-in routing, SEO optimization, and a better developer experience right out of the box.
+• Use Next.js when you want a framework that offers performance, scalability, SEO optimization, and a better developer experience right out of the box.

 Related.